-The needs of RAPP families are forthcoming and diverse which is why Ulster County RAPP has a variety of new programs to meet a multitude of needs.
-In addition to training and education workshops for caregivers related to parenting, nutrition and resource management, time together as a family is honored with Family Nights and Community Outings where group members have the opportunity to come together, have fun, socialize with other members who can relate to the joys and challenges of being a kinship family.
-Additionally, there are more individualized programs to support families such as a Support Group for caregivers, Teen Nights for youth ages 12-19 and a 4-H Youth Group for children ages 5-11 years.
-All of these get-togethers are geared towards making connections, sharing experiences, building relationships and hands-on learning that open the door for better peace of mind, acceptance, self-confidence, skill-building and optimism about their situation and the world.
-All programs are offered at no cost to the family.
-“The RAPP program has made me realize I am not alone in my situation of raising grandchildren at 65 years-old,” says RAPP member, Sherry.
+The Ulster County RAPP program has a variety of opportunities to meet a multitude of needs.
+In addition to trainings and educational workshops for caregivers related to parenting, nutrition and resource management, time together as a family is honored with monthly Family Nights and Community Outings where group members have the opportunity to come together, have fun, and socialize with other members who can relate to the joys and challenges of being a kinship family.